 It shows up on your credit report as a loan, so every monthly payment you make takes down the remaining balance, and is reported to the credit bureaus as an on-time payment.

-The flip side to this is that it can hurt your credit score if you don’t make those payments!
+The flip side to this is that it can hurt your credit if you don’t make those payments!
 Make sure you can make the payments before you sign up.

 6. Authorized User

 If you have a friend, family member, or loved one who is a responsible credit card user, becoming an authorized user on his or her account could positively impact your credit.

 Make sure he or she makes every payment on time and has a low to zero balance.
 By doing this, every monthly payment this person makes shows up as a positive payment on your report, too.

 You’ll also diversify your types of credit and gain access to the length of credit history associated with this account.
 It doesn’t matter when you enter the scene.
 You gain access to the entire history associated with the account.

 It can’t be emphasized enough that the person you use for this being financially responsible.
 If they, for whatever reason, start missing payments, your credit score will be lowered and hurt, too.

 And for those of you muttering, “I thought this was going to be about building credit without a credit card,” know that we’re not telling you to use the credit card.

 You simply need to become an authorized user on it to make this hack work.
 The benefits of going this route are still worth considering, regardless of any moral high ground.